 WISHING A VERY HAPPY DEEPAVALI TO THOSE CELEBRATING

 After my promise, every Holi, I am finally sharing my malpua rabdi recipe.
 This is the ultimate dessert in my book.
-It is decadent and what I like the best about this dessert is the combination of flavors and textures.
+It is decadent and what I like the best about this dessert is the combination of flavours and textures.
 The hot malpua topped with chilled rabdi is absolute indulgence, one, that should not be missed.
 Thanks to fried and sweetened malpua, this dessert is as much laden with calories as it is with taste therefore it is not your everyday dessert.
 It is reserved for special occasions and festival celebrations.

 Now for those who have no idea what malpua is, well, it would be unfair to call it an Indian pancake coz it is not exactly a pancake.
 It has no egg or leavener and does not come together in minutes and is not made in a greased pan.
 So, what is it?
 Sure, it is shaped like a pancake but the similarity ends right there.
 It is thinner and delicate in its texture, with crispy edges and soft centre.
 It is made using sweetened and fermented all purpose flour batter (however, we are making an instant version here).
 It is deep fried and then sweetened by immersing it in sugar or jaggery syrup that is perfumed with cardamom powder and saffron before being served with rabdi.